IanTeda/old.hugo.ianteda.com/content/blog/2017-11-25-know-your-self.md

 A letter to my kids,

-> Nosce te ipsum, tu ipse esto, ama te ipsum. "know yourself, be yourself, love Yourself"
+{{< blockquote src="https://www.quora.com/What-is-the-proper-English-Latin-translation-for-know-thyself-be-thyself-love-thyself-in-the-feminine" quote="Nosce te ipsum, tu ipse esto, ama te ipsum. 'know yourself, be yourself, love Yourself'" author="Quora">}}

 __Know Yourself__: Step back from the movie being played in your head and examine your habits, your motives and your desires from the outside in.
 Do they reflect who you want to be, where you want to be, and what your goals and priorities are?
 To know yourself is detach from your ego and ask why?